 Melstone is a tiny town located in the state of Montana.
 With a population of 145 people and just one neighborhood, Melstone is the 149th largest community in Montana.
-Melstone has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Melstone was built prior to World War II, making it one of the older and more historic towns in the country.

-Melstone is a blue-collar town, with 36.96% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Melstone, you'll notice that it is more blue-collar than most other communities in America.
+36.96% of Melstone’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Melstone is a town of sales and office workers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Melstone who work in office and administrative support (17.39%), teaching (13.04%), and management occupations (13.04%).

 Melstone is very much a car-oriented town.
 This is because the population of Melstone isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.